DoctorWkt/CSCv2/Instructions.md

 ## ALU Flags

 Any ALU operation that is written to RAM sets the value of the Flags register.
-This has four bits:
+This register holds four bits:

   * N: set if the ALU result is negative
   * Z: set if the ALU result is zero